ravindra-yadav-85/assignment-spark-kafka/sparkProject/README.md

 --driver=docker \
 --kubernetes-version=<K8S-VERSION>

+Note: You can use hyperkit instead of docker as well.

 where:
 <PROFILE-NAME> = name of the cluster
 </LOCAL/FILESYSTEM/> = The local machine’s filesystem path you want to mount to minikube and on the containers